mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 >For the issues we're running into, what would be helpful in reducing those?

-Here is a typical note:
+Here is a real letter I wrote to one of the writers that didn't work out:

 >Unfortunately, I need to end the contract here.
 Your writing is good, but we're on our eighth article, and the style is still fairly distant from what I'd like it to be.
 >